 History of the Oreo

-The Oreo — then known as the Oreo Biscuit — was the brainchild of Nabisco, which in 1912 went by the National Biscuit Company.
+The Oreo — then known as the Oreo Biscuit — was the brainchild of Nabisco, which in 1912 was called the National Biscuit Company.
 Nabisco developed the Oreo in Chelsea, Manhattan in what is known today as the Chelsea Market.
 Ninth Avenue between 15th and 16th Streets remains an homage to the Oreo to this day, as it’s known as Oreo Way.

 So, where does Hoboken come in?
 Well, when it came time to sell the Oreo as a product, the first transaction happened right here in the Mile Square.
 The very first Oreo Biscuit was sold on March 6th, 1912 in Hoboken, according to TIME.
 That makes Hoboken home of the first-ever Oreo sale.